Revature-NG-Java-Content/W2D3-sql-JDBC-aggregate-functions-activity/AggregateFunctionsJDBCLab.md

 ## W2D3 - Group activity: perform an aggregation in a JDBC query.

-# What are Aggregate Funtions ?
+# What are Aggregate Functions ?

 ### An aggregate function computes a single result from multiple input rows.
 For example, we will start with basic aggregates to compute the: